Right Here (SWV song)

 "Right Here" is a song by American R&B girl group SWV.
 Their debut single, it was released on August 20, 1992, by RCA Records as the lead single from their first album, It's About Time (1992).
-The song was written by Brian Alexander Morgan, who also produced it.
+The song was written by Brian Alexander Morgan, who also produced it, with group member Tamara "Taj" Johnson contributing a rap.

-A remixed version, referred to as "Right Here (Human Nature Remix)" and based on Michael Jackson's 1982 song "Human Nature", was released in July 1993, and charted on several US Billboard charts as a double-A-side with "Downtown".
-This version, produced by Teddy Riley, peaked at number two on the Billboard Hot 100, selling 1,000,000 copies and earning a platinum certification from the Recording Industry Association of America (RIAA).
-It was also a number-one hit in Zimbabwe and entered the top 10 in Ireland, New Zealand, and the United Kingdom.
+A remixed version, referred to as the "Human Nature" remix and based on Michael Jackson's 1982 song "Human Nature", was released in July 1993.
+This version, produced by Teddy Riley, was released as a double A-side with "Downtown" in the United States and New Zealand.
+The remix peaked at number two on the US Billboard Hot 100, selling 1,000,000 copies and earning a platinum certification from the Recording Industry Association of America (RIAA).
+It was also a number-one hit in Zimbabwe and entered the top 10 in Ireland, Israel, New Zealand, and the United Kingdom.
 The music video for the song was directed by Lionel C. Martin, featuring SWV riding horses and fishing.

-In 2003, Q Magazine ranked the Human Nature Remix of the song at number 651 in their list of the "1001 Best Songs Ever" and in 2017, Billboard magazine named it number 17 on their list of "100 Greatest Girl Group Songs of All Time".
+In 2003, Q Magazine ranked the Human Nature remix of the song at number 651 in their list of the "1001 Best Songs Ever" and in 2017, Billboard magazine named it number 17 on their list of "100 Greatest Girl Group Songs of All Time".